counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ## Resolving State

-For any given state channel application is the notion of a resolution.
+A state channel application defines a resolution.
 This is a critical concept usually because the resolution can be tied to interesting economic parameters that create the incentives for the behaviour of users in the application to begin with.
 For example, users will remain online and play a game of Tic-Tac-Toe because they know the rules of the game are deciding who will take home some financial reward.
 In the Counterfactual framework, this reward is defined in terms of an internal transaction that is executed by the multisignature wallet that is the holder of the state deposits.

 When writing a state channel application presently, we require that the resolution of an application be directly tied one-to-one to some particular state that is being progressed.
 For example, when defining a game of Tic-Tac-Toe, we ask that the resolution function which checks for the winner specifically return a data structure that can be interpretted for sending ETH to the user that won.